nhsconnect/FHIR-ADW-Messaging/Generation/Profile.ADW-DischargeNotice/CareConnect-Location-1.md

-The Location resource provides information and details on the physical location and the services provided.
+The Location profile provides information and details on the physical location and the services provided.